daniellepidt/wikipedia-usage-network/README.md

 04_graph_dbs: This DB contains the files used to create the graphs in Gephi, using NetworkX.

+05_most_relevant_db: This DB has the most relevant results from our clean DB, in order to have a comprehensible graph in Gephi.

 venv: Virtual environment folder, containing all required packages to run the project.